Alcohol and drug rules

 Alcohol and drugs affect your judgement, vision, coordination and reflexes—increasing your risk of having a marine incident.

 Sun, heat, wind, waves and constant motion can increase these effects of alcohol and drugs.
 Reflexes and response times in emergencies are slowed and swimming ability reduces a lot.

-The skipper of a recreational boat must have a blood alcohol limit of less than 0.05.
+The master of a class 1 commercial vessel must have a blood alcohol limit of 0.

-Skippers of recreational boats should also be aware that, the limit is still 0.05 even when your boat is at anchor, unless the boat is securely moored in a marina, to a jetty or wharf or on a swing mooring.
+For skippers of recreational boats, the limit is 0.05 even when your boat is at anchor, unless the boat is securely moored in a marina, to a jetty or wharf or on a swing mooring.

 Read more about alcohol limits in Queensland and the effects of alcohol on driving.

 Police can also ask you to provide a saliva sample to detect the presence of:

 There is zero tolerance for driving or boating under the influence of drugs.
 Read more information on drugs and driving, including penalties, the testing process and effects of drugs.